 The fifth characteristic observability also relates to the use of communication channels.
-The use of communication channels is done more face to face in this case, through information meetings for example (appendix II).
-This has been proven effective based on the observation, however the big mass is not getting reached through mass communication, which is partly related to the lack of cooperation from the authorities on a macro level.
+The use of communication channels is done more face to face in this case, through information meetings for example (direct observations, 2016).
+This has been proven effective based on the observation, although the big mass is not reached through mass communication, which is partly related to the lack of cooperation from the authorities on a macro and meso level.
 Mass communication is needed to reach more possible units of adoption through awareness and knowledge creation.
 However, it proved to be a challenge to convince the national authorities in doing so.

-As a result it remains difficult to say whether SSC as an innovation is a successful in the municipality of Utrecht based on its characteristics.
+As a result it remains difficult to say whether SSC as an innovation is a getting successfully adopted in the municipality of Utrecht based on its characteristics.
 Also because SSC is still in a starting phase, where only the innovators will engage in the project.
-However, based on the result in table 6 it can be said that the complexity and trialability regards SSC are negative, which has much to do with the existing structures on a national scale.
-The regimes regionally and locally are in favour of the innovation, as well as the advantages and needs regards SSC and its potential units of adoption.
-However, much of its developments and effects get constrained by existing regimes nationally, which also apply to the lower governance levels.
+However, as a result it can be said that the complexity and trialability regards SSC are negative (table 7), which has much to do with the constraining or unsupportive existing regimes on a meso level.
+The constraining effect from these regimes also have their negative effects on the lower governance levels.